kirklandnuts/sql_de_mayo/installation_and_setup/README.md

 At this point, PostgreSQL should be running on your computer, but we still need a way to easily work with it. [pgAdmin4](https://www.pgadmin.org/) provides a graphical user interface (GUI) to do just that.
 Please follow these instructions to install it.

 1. Follow [this link](https://www.postgresql.org/ftp/pgadmin/pgadmin4/v3.0/macos/) and download the .dmg file named `pgadmin4-3.0.dmg`.
-2. Open the downloaded file and drag the pgAdmin4 icon into your `Applications` folder.
+2. Open the downloaded file, `pgadmin4-3.0.dmg`, by double-clicking it and drag the pgAdmin4 icon into your `Applications` folder.

 That's it, you've installed pgAdmin4!
 Launch the application and a browser window should open with pgAdmin 4 loaded up.
 It should look something like this